 During my tenure, the PATA Annual Conference was held at Delhi.
-For organiising it, I took the entire responsibility, and from all accounts it was very well arranged.
-Perhaps as a Reward I was made the Life Member of PATA for which I am eternally grateful to PATA.
+For organising it, I took the entire responsibility, and from all accounts, it was very well arranged.
+Perhaps as a Reward, I was made the Life Member of PATA for which I am eternally grateful to PATA.

 Having become somewhat old, I am now leading a retired life and confine myself to taking academic interest in all tourism related subjects.